 Things to do in Cuba in July

 July is revolution month in Cuba.
 26th July is Revolution Day – it was on this day in 1953 that Fidel and Raoul Castro attacked the Moncada base in Santiago de Cuba and the (most recent) Cuban Revolution came to pass.
 July in Cuba is also Carnaval month and many events in the country are focused on this.
-Cuba’s school summer holidays cover July and August, nicely coinciding with these festivities.
+This is summer in Cuba and Cuba’s school summer holidays cover July and August, nicely coinciding with these festivities.

 Top Tours and Activities to book During July